Heading to Canada? Here’s what you need to know about renting a motorcycle for an epic adventure in British Columbia, West Canada.

 CycleBC has a huge range of motorcycles including adventure bikes, sports tourers and cruisers.
 Way too many to list here.

-Click here to have a look at their bike rental page for what’s on offer and the price range per bike.
+Check out CycleBC’s Rental Page to have a look at their list of makes and models to see what’s on offer and the price range per bike.

 What the manager says